 Setup a Digital Ocean server using Meteor Up

-Create an Ubuntu server (i.e. Droplet)
+Create an Digital Ocean Ubuntu server (i.e. Droplet)

-Click on the "Create" button and select a Droplet (Ubuntu server).
+Login to Digital Ocean, then click on the "Create" button and select a Droplet (Ubuntu server).
 Create a root password and save it someplace safe.

 Configure app/.deploy/mup.js